Understanding C++20's Revolutionary Feature—Coroutines Part 1

 co_return tol;

-}We can see that SimpleReader is co_await, so SimpleReader must be an Awaitable object.
+}We can see that SimpleReader is being co_awaited, which means SimpleReader must be an Awaitable object.
 As we mentioned earlier, an Awaitable object must satisfy three interfaces to guide the scheduler:

 struct SimpleReader {